-Building and lot design on slopes between 10% and 15% must:

-- use split-level, multiple-slab, pier or pole construction; a. - b. avoid single-plane slabs and benching; - have built to boundary walls on the low side of the lot to avoid drainage issues; and C. - d. follow the contour and ensure the height of cut and fill, whether retained or not, does not exceed 900mm.

-Figure - Cut and fill

-RAD16 Building and lot design on slopes greater than 15% do not include slab on ground.

-Development on a laneway

-At least one dwelling of the Dual occupancy (21):

-- faces the non-laneway frontage; - b. has its main pedestrian entrance (front door) from the non-laneway frontage.

-All vehicle access must be via the laneway.
+Earthworks RAD15 Building and lot design on slopes between 10% and 15% must: use split-level, multiple-slab, pier or pole construction; avoid single-plane slabs and benching; b.
+C. have built to boundary walls on the low side of the lot to avoid drainage issues; and d. follow the contour and ensure the height of cut and fill, whether retained or not, does not exceed 900mm.
+Figure - Cut and fill Lot Boundaries 900mm maximum RAD16 Building and lot design on slopes greater than 15% do not include slab on ground.
+Development on a laneway RAD17 At least one dwelling of the Dual occupancy(21): faces the non-laneway frontage; has its main pedestrian entrance (i.e. front door, pedestrian pathway to the frontage and entrance gate where fenced) from the non-laneway frontage.
+RAD18 All vehicles access must be via the laneway.